 Band Bios (in alphabetical order)

-Amy Di Nino (drums): Amy has degrees and diplomas from University of Windsor, University of Toronto, and Humber College, and is currently working on her Masters of Music Therapy at Berklee College of Music.
-She teaches music, conducts, and is a board certified Music Therapist, having taught for years at the world renowned W. Ross Macdonald School for the Visually Impaired, Blind, & Deafblind, where she was the recipient of the 2012 Premier’s Award for Teaching Excellence in Ontario.
-She is the music director and organist at Sydenham Heritage United Church in Brantford, and holds the position of Principal Percussionist with the Guelph Symphony Orchestra.
-She’s just as comfortable rockin’ out with a full kit in a band as she is with a symphony orchestra.
-Amy has also recently launched her music therapy business, ADD Music Wellness.
+Amy Di Nino (drums): Amy has degrees and diplomas from University of Windsor, University of Toronto, and Humber College, and is currently completing her Masters of Music Therapy at Berklee College of Music in Boston.
+She is the leading lady of ADD Music Wellness, a music therapy clinical practice serving clients throughout southern Ontario.
+Previously, Amy provided music therapy at the world renowned W. Ross Macdonald School for the Visually Impaired, Blind, & Deafblind, where she was the recipient of the 2012 Premier’s Award for Teaching Excellence in Ontario.
+She is the conductor/artistic director of the Grand River Voices, a 80+ voice community choir based out of Kitchener, ON.
+Amy is also the music director and organist at Sydenham Heritage United Church in Brantford, and holds the position of Principal Percussionist with the Guelph Symphony Orchestra.
+Amy is endorsed by Murat Diril cymbals.

 Wayne Krawchuk (guitar/vocals): Wayne Krawchuk is a singer, songwriter, and guitarist from Hamilton, Ontario, who has been a professional musician for over 35 years.
 He started his music career as a teenager busking on the streets of Toronto, graduating to opening spots in coffee houses and clubs, where he was influenced by Canadian artists such as Brent Titcomb, David Bradstreet, Stan Rogers, Willie P. Bennett, David Essig, Scott Merritt, and others.
 Wayne has toured and performed extensively with numerous groups, including r’n’b favourites, Sidestreet, with whom he appeared at the World’s Fair in New Orleans, the Red River Festival in Shreveport Louisiana, and the Fiesta de October in Guadalajara, Mexico.
 Their EP was recorded with Canadian artist Ian Thomas.
 He also performed with Tight Little Island, performing at Mariposa, Summerfolk, and many other festivals, and recorded with Ken Whiteley.
 He is currently working on his second CD as a solo artist.